 Particle Shape Analysis of Diamond Abrasives

 The second sample has considerably larger grains, with straight-faceted sides.
 Some of the sides are convex and some concave.
+Here we can obviously see that assuming that all particles are round, as many size-only instruments do, will not be able to properly differentiate between the two abrasive particle populations.

 Image analysis settings with the Pi Sentinel PRO comprised minimum pixel area: 5; maximum pixel area: 50000; binary threshold: 80%; focus rejection parameter: 50; pump speed: 40%, and the option to adjust dimensions for diffraction effects was allowed.